Kitchen Remodeling in Paoli, PA

 My Paoli home has a small original kitchen and a separate breakfast room.
 Can you combine them?

 Yes — this is one of the most common Paoli project types.
 Many 1920s–1940s traditionals have a modest kitchen and a separate breakfast room or back hallway that, combined, make a single well-proportioned kitchen.
-If the dividing wall is load-bearing — frequently the case in these homes — we bring in Rise Engineering for a stamped beam design, scoped and priced on the proposal, not improvised mid-project.
+If the dividing wall is load-bearing — frequently the case in these homes — we bring in a Pennsylvania-registered structural engineer for a stamped beam design, scoped and priced on the proposal, not improvised mid-project.

 What cabinetry and materials do you typically install in Paoli kitchens?